wolfhoundgelert/imgstyler_bot/README.md

 ## About the project
 I implemented a telegram bot which gets 2 images from a user, uses them as a content and a style for generating a new one, then sends the result image back to the user.

 Users can send those 2 images one after another or together.
 The order of sent images is meaningful - the first one is a content and the second one is a style.
 For example, the first image - a photo of your beloved dog or cat, the second one - an artwork of Picasso, and the result image will be a photo of your dog or cat as kind of artwork in the style of Picasso.

 ### How to
 It’s an educational project, but it’s in production-ready state - you can deploy it on a local machine or your web server, register your own telegram bot and receive the token (https://core.telegram.org/bots/features#botfather), create a `token.txt` file and copy the token there, and put the file to the project root folder.
-You need to resolve some dependencies, such as installing python and needed packages:

-	numpy, Pillow, tqdm, torch, torchvision, tensorflow, tensorflow_hub, python-telegram-bot (maybe something else).
+File `requirements.txt` contains info about using packages you need to install to your environment.

 Start the application by the `python -m imgstyler_bot` command in the terminal (you need to set `source` folder as a current dir in the terminal).
 Then you can go to the Telegram, find your bot and start an interaction with it.